 If the PATH SWITCH REQUEST ACKNOWLEDGE message contains the Alternative QoS Parameters Set List IE, the NG-RAN node shall, if supported, use it as specified in TS 23.502 [10].

 For each PDU session, if the PDU Session Expected UE Activity Behaviour IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, handle this information as specified in TS 23.501 [9].

+For location dependent multicast session, if the SMF detects that the UE has moved to another MBS service area of the MBS session, and if the NG-RAN node support MBS, the SMF shall include the MBS Session ID IE and the Updated MBS Area Session ID IE in the MBS Area Session Information Update List IE within Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message.

 Interactions with RRC Inactive Transition Report procedure: